5 Different Scenarios Using VoIP (Voice over IP) Gateways2.6 min read

 VoIP GSM Gateway uses SIM cards and connects with a cellular tower.
 Depending on the generation of the wireless technology, it converts the 2G/3G/4G connection to SIP and provides the connection as a trunk to a VoIP PBX.
-VoIP GSM Gateway is ideal for remote locations where you have the cellular connection but no Internet.
+VoIP GSM Gateway is ideal for remote locations where you have a cellular connection but no Internet.
 In this case, with a VoIP GSM Gateway, you can create and run an entire remote phone system off of back up power and a cell tower.
 The video below will show you how to connect TG VoIP GSM Gateway to your phone system.

 Scenario 5: All-IP

 In the near future, the traditional landline network (analog, ISDN) will be deactivated.
 It will be replaced by All IP, a standardized next-generation network for every type of communication and data exchange.
 In some countries, the conversion to VoIP is already almost finished everywhere and the ISDN switch-off is thus almost fully completed.
 VoIP gateway makes it possible to still use all the analog devices by connecting ISDN or analog PBX with a SIP trunk, thus all UC functionalities are optionally available.